-The Fund currently has a membership of 18,677 comprising the following categories as set out in the below chart.
+The Fund currently has a membership of 19,009 comprising the following categories as set out in the below chart.
+Membership to the scheme is automatic for full and part-time employee unless they opt out.

-The total pension fund membership has increased by 11.7% between 2012/13 and 2013/14.
-The number of actives members (those currently contributing to the fund) has increased by 28.2% owing to the auto enrolment exercise carried out in the year which has seen employee contributions increase by 16.3%.
-The deferred membership category (members who have contributed in the past but who have not yet become entitled to their benefits) has increased by 372 (5.9%) and pensioner members by 2.4%.
-There has been little movement in the dependants category.
-The table below sets out the movement in membership number between the different categories in 2012/13 and 2013/14.
+The total pension fund membership has increased by 1.8% between 2013/14 and 2014/15.
+The number of actives members (those currently contributing to the fund) has increased by 68 (1.0%).
+The deferred membership category (members who have contributed in the past but who have not yet become entitled to their benefits) has increased by 122 (1.8%) and pensioner members by 106 (2.5%).
+The dependants' category saw an increase of 36 (3.5%).

+The table below sets out the movement in membership number between the different categories in 2013/14 and 2014/15.